Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-alden/writing/ideas.md

 **Topic: How to reverse the graph path and find the best path?
 What are the advantages and disadvantages?
 How to implement one of the efficient one?**

 Try to find a list of graph search algorithms, and find their advantages and disadvantages.
-Finally try to implement an efficient one, for example, *A star search algorithm*.
+Finally try to implement an efficient one, for example, *A star search algorithm*, and use this algorithm to build a maze game.
+An introduction of graph search algorithm can be found [here](https://cs.stanford.edu/people/abisee/gs.pdf).

 2) How is the idea connected to computer science?

 Graph is one of the most important data structures nowadays.
 It has many real-life applications, for example, map, navigation and maze running.
+In AI branch of computer science, how to traverse graph efficiently and quickly in a smart way is a potential question for computer science engineers.

 3) What is the article's reference to support this idea?
 Note: Articles are no older than five years